Can you dig it?

 Statistics show that “students educated in non-traditional education programs, specifically holistic and alternative education programs…consistently outperform students educated through traditional educational institutions in interpersonal skills, motivation, engagement, and both academic and professional achievement”.

-Is this the kind of future you’d like to see for your children?
+Is this the kind of future you’d like to see for your self or your family?

 Longitudinal studies on holistic education show that the “experience of wholeness [learned though holistic education] leads to openness, intimacy, and collaboration”.
 (Albano, 2006).

-Jennifer has been working with children and families in various capacities for over 20 years.
+Living Learning, LLC was created in order to help individuals, families, and communities integrate quality education that is both developmentally appropriate and sustainable.
+Jennifer has been educating children and families in various capacities for over 20 years.
 She holds a Master of the Arts in Teaching degree and a Bachelor’s degree in Social Systems, both from Quinnipiac University.
-With over 15 of those years including experience in outdoor and alternative education, she has observed the insurmountable advantages of educating the whole child.
-As an educator and mentor in both public and alternative school settings, she continues to be inspired to help families learn, grow, and thrive.
-Living Learning LLC was created in order to help individuals and organizations provide quality education to the whole child and various modes of support to families.
-We also strive to help provide communities with the most current findings regarding child development and support best practices of developmental education and family rights.
-As an adult, child, and family yoga/meditation guide, Jennifer weaves yoga, mindfulness, and breathing strategies into all of her educational and supportive programs.
-These qualities added with extensive experience facilitating leadership and teambuilding trainings as a CT Experiential Educator, enable Jennifer to create and deliver unique, high quality programs that both nurture and empower participants.
+With over 15 of those years including experience in outdoor and alternative education, she has observed the insurmountable advantages of simultaneously educating the multidemensions of a person.
+As a parent, educator, and mentor in both public and alternative school settings, Jennifer continues to be inspired to help families learn, grow, and thrive.
+Years of experience facilitating leadership and teambuilding trainings as a CT Experiential Educator, enable Jennifer to create and deliver unique, high quality programs that both nurture and empower participants.
+Living Learning LLC is dedicated to providing various modes of support to families and communities in order to encourage positive changes through personal and social growth.
+We strive to bring to light the most accurate findings regarding human development and work to support best practices in education.

 Yoga & Mindfulness